 Check the webcam.
 There’s a webcam at the park that gives you a live view of what’s happening at the onsen.
 If you take a look and you don’t see any monkeys, it probably won’t be worth making the trek.

 Go early.
 Jigokudani Monkey Park opens at 9 a.m., and you’ll then have a 20-30 minute hike in the snow to the hot springs.
 We arrived right when it opened and had the monkeys all to ourselves for a good 20 minutes.
 After we had spent an hour by the pool, the crowds were starting to arrive.
-I’d imagine that by midday, you’d struggle to even make your way to the front to take a photo, based on zoo-esque photos of people crowding around the monkeys in their tiny pool like this:
+I’d imagine that by midday, you’d struggle to even make your way to the front to take a photo, based on zoo-esque photo of people crowding around the monkeys that I shared above.

 Another reason to go early is because the monkeys will want to leave the mountain later in the afternoon.
-By not going near closing time, you won’t be seeing the staff members doing everything they can to keep them around the paying visitors and the monkeys will be happier.
+By not visiting near closing time, you won’t be seeing the staff members doing everything they can to keep them around the paying visitors, so the monkeys will be happier.
 That doesn’t mean that these activities won’t go on, of course, but it’s certainly less distressing to not have to see rocks being thrown at them.

 What this means is that you shouldn’t visit as part of a day trip from Tokyo, unless you leave ridiculously early, because otherwise you might get there too late.